melezhik/sparrow-plugins/python-helpers/README.md

 Deletes byte-code and cache files from a list of directories or the current one.

+* `pyuserpaths`

+Generates a command to add --user site-packages to PYTHONPATH, for all installed python versions.

 ## dir

 Raku Array.
 List of directories.